 Sunday started out fine, and finished perfectly.
-Albeau had already done 28 runs the day before – his top GPS speeds hit 54 knots (only short bursts of speed) and he even broke his own 50.07 knot record over 500m.
+Albeau had already done 28 runs the day before, and his top GPS speeds hit 54 knots (only short bursts of speed) and he even broke his own 50.07 knot record over 500 meters.
 And did we mention the crash?
 There was a crash.

-Watch again.
-Yep, that’s Albeau’s body still moving so fast he literally bounces off the water.
-It’s safe to say that at those speeds, water is not a soft landing.
+Yes, that’s Albeau’s body still moving so fast he literally bounces off the water.
+It’s safe to say that at those speeds, water does not provide a soft landing.

 But the crash did little to deter Albeau.
-Late Sunday afternoon, the wind kicked up another notch, and he laid down the fastest windsurf track of all time, averaging 53.27 knots over 500m, just short of 100kmh.
+Late Sunday afternoon, the wind kicked up another notch and he laid down the fastest windsurf track of all time, averaging 53.27 knots over 500 meters, which is 61.3 mph.

 Racing to a record

-The runs are short – after all, when you're travelling at nearly 100kph, 500m takes just over 30 seconds.
+The runs are short — after all, when you're traveling that fast, 500 meters takes just over 30 seconds.
 Up next for Albeau?
-Breaking the 100kph mark – and then chasing down the kiteboarder's record, currently standing at a very challenging 56.62 knots.
+Breaking the 100 kph mark (just over 62 mph), and then chasing down the kiteboarder's record, currently standing at a very challenging 56.62 knots.